kyrodevs/azumo_cats/README.md

 # azumo_cats

-Azumo Cats is a flutter application for fetching a random cat gif from the api and show it on screen upon a button click.
+This is a flutter application for fetching a random cat gif from the api and show it on screen upon a button click.

 ## How to use